December 2009 lunar eclipse

-This partial lunar eclipse was visible on 31 December 2009.
-It was the last and largest of four minor lunar eclipses in 2009.
-This lunar eclipse is also notable, because it occurred during a blue moon (a second full moon in December).
+This lunar eclipse was also notable, because it occurred during a blue moon (a second full moon in December) and was near perigee (making it a supermoon).
 The next eclipse on New Year's Eve and blue moon will occur on 31 December 2028.

 Only a small portion of the Moon entered the Earth's umbral shadow, but there was a distinct darkening visible over the Moon's southern surface at greatest eclipse.